 Matcha Green Tea for Insulin Sensitivity

-Insulin is produced by the pancreas alongside a few other key hormones.
-Under healthy conditions, it is released as necessary to help transport blood sugar into cells throughout the body to use as energy.
+The pancreas produces insulin alongside a few other vital hormones.
+Under healthy conditions, it is released as necessary to help transport blood sugar into cells to use as energy throughout the body.

 Sometimes cells become resistant to this hormone, and the pancreas has to work to produce more to help energy get where it needs to go.

-Elevated insulin in the case of resistance may result in diabetes, as well as chronic inflammation – each being factors in heart health.
+In the case of resistance, elevated insulin may result in diabetes and chronic inflammation – both equally critical factors in heart health.

-On the other hand, healthy diet and lifestyle choices, including exercise, are essential examples to consider which may help to stave insulin resistance.
+On the other hand, healthy diet and lifestyle choices, including exercise, are essential tactics to consider to help stave insulin resistance.

-It’s also suggested that practices which safely support balance in the areas usually affected by insulin resistance, may ultimately encourage balance.
+It's also suggested that practices that safely support balance in the areas usually affected by insulin resistance may ultimately encourage balance.
 One example is intermittent fasting, which can help cells become more stable and responsive to insulin.

-In fact, it’s reported that fasting glucose is an important (negative) biometric for insulin resistance, as is low HDL.
+It's reported that fasting glucose is a significant (negative) biometric for insulin resistance and low HDL.
 These are examples where green tea may help.

-- In order to support appropriate levels of these metrics, matcha green tea is suggested by a number of meta-analyses .
+- To support appropriate levels of these metrics, matcha green tea is suggested by several meta-analyses .

-In the case of insulin and hormonal balance, it seems like a reasonable conclusion that the highest quality among the different grades of matcha may act either directly or indirectly on the body; that it may support healthier outcomes for these relevant biometrics.
+In the case of insulin and hormonal balance, it seems like a reasonable conclusion that the highest quality among the different grades of matcha may act either directly or indirectly on the body and support healthier outcomes for these relevant biometrics.

 Thyroid Hormones and Green Tea

-The thyroid is a butterfly-shaped gland in the neck, responsible for producing two particularly important hormones, known as T3 and T4.
+The thyroid is a butterfly-shaped gland in the neck responsible for producing two vital hormones, known as T3 and T4.
 These play an essential role in metabolism, digestion and GI function, restful sleep, mood, and more.

-The status of your thyroid is largely determined by levels of Thyroid Stimulating Hormone (TSH) which is actually secreted by the pituitary gland, though there are other reasons why levels may be too high, too low.
+The status of your thyroid is determined mainly by levels of Thyroid Stimulating Hormone (TSH), which is secreted by the pituitary gland, though there are other reasons why levels may be too high, too low.

-Modern treatments are capable of treating both sides, although sometimes with complications; sometimes treatments overcompensate in the other direction, possibly causing its own imbalance.
+Modern treatments can treat both sides, although sometimes with complications; sometimes treatments overcompensate in the other direction, possibly causing their imbalance.

 The more complementary an approach, the more likely that balance is to be maintained.
 This is where matcha may be able to help:

-- One research study concludes that supplementation of green tea is able to increase circulating TSH levels, which typically raises T3, T4 levels .
+- One research study concludes that supplementation of green tea can increase circulating TSH levels, which typically raises T3 T4 levels .

-- Paradoxically, polyphenols and flavonoids of matcha also are reported to slow the production of T3 and T4 , which may speak to the adaptogenic capability of green tea, while being particularly of interest to those curious of strategies for hyperthyroidism.
+- Paradoxically, polyphenols and flavonoids of matcha also are reported to slow the production of T3 and T4 , which may speak to the adaptogenic capability of green tea while being particularly of interest to those curious about strategies for hyperthyroidism.

-- It’s also identified that the higher content of non-oxidized polyphenols in green tea may act on the thyroid more effectively than black teas .
+- It's also identified that the higher content of non-oxidized polyphenols in green tea may act on the thyroid more effectively than black tea .

-It’s considerable that matcha green tea may act on the hormonal balance of the thyroid.
-The possibilities are intriguing, and regarded with a high threshold of safety, even consumed daily or throughout the day.
-Still, one should always always consult with their physician.
+It's considerable that matcha green tea may act on the hormonal balance of the thyroid.
+The possibilities are intriguing, and regarded with a high safety threshold, even consumed daily or throughout the day.
+Still, one should always consult with their physician.

 Reproductive Hormones and Matcha Green Tea

-Most of the reproductive hormones are related to pituitary function, which signals a large group of hormones based on development, gender, and metabolism.
+Most reproductive hormones are related to pituitary function, which signals a large group of hormones based on development, gender, and metabolism.

-Many of the hormones, such as follicle stimulating hormone (FSH) and luteinizing hormone (LH) which are involved in puberty still carry important function through adulthood.
+Many hormones, such as follicle-stimulating hormone (FSH) and luteinizing hormone (LH) involved in puberty, still carry essential functions through adulthood.

 Matcha and Sex Hormones

-These are hormones which influence levels of testosterone, estrogen, androgens and other reproductive-related endocrine function.
+These hormones influence testosterone, estrogen, androgens, and other reproductive-related endocrine functions.

-It’s also known that complexes of these hormones must be balanced for optimal health, and may also need adjustment based on disease, particularly that of hormonal-cancers (e.g. prostate, ovarian cancer).
+It's also known that complexes of these hormones must be balanced for optimal health.
+It may also need adjustment based on disease, particularly hormonal cancers (e.g., prostate, ovarian cancer).

-Interestingly, many studies have affirmed active effects of green tea in regulating levels of these important hormones.
+Interestingly, many studies have affirmed the dynamic effects of green tea in regulating levels of these critical hormones.

-- The antioxidant polyphenols in matcha are reported to elevate FSH, and are suggested to both elevate or lower testosterone accordingly [7-8].
+- The antioxidant polyphenols in matcha are reported to elevate FSH and are suggested to promote or lower testosterone accordingly [7-8].

-- Furthermore, certain evidence implies green tea antioxidants as having protective effects on sperm production, and balanced levels of FSH and LH in animals .
+- Furthermore, specific evidence implies green tea antioxidants have protective effects on sperm production and balanced levels of FSH and LH in animals .

 Green Tea in the Fight against Hormonal Cancers?

-In human and human-cell cancer studies, there is mounting research against hormonal cancers, including breast and ovarian cancer, as well as prostate cancer [11-12].
+There is mounting research against hormonal cancers in human and human-cell cancer studies, including breast and ovarian cancer and prostate cancer [11-12].

 - For breast and ovarian cancer, research indicates that green tea polyphenols may partially inhibit aromatase, an enzyme involved in estrogen and estradiol production [8,11], which may disrupt tumor growth dependent on these compounds.

-- In regards to prostate cancer, the compound EGCG is reported by at least one study to partly interrupt androgen receptor binding, which is one relevant hormonal mechanism in tumor growth .
+- Regarding prostate cancer, the compound EGCG is reported by at least one study to partly interrupt androgen receptor binding, which is one relevant hormonal mechanism in tumor growth .

-For what it’s worth, the antioxidants unique to matcha green tea have been rigorously studied in many settings, including as a potential anti-cancer or with important possibilities for endocrine balance.
+The antioxidants unique to matcha green tea have been rigorously studied in many settings, including potential anti-cancer or significant endocrine balance possibilities.